 Platter helped Ready place fourth (116) in the CCL meet behind champion St. Charles and eighth (217) in the Division III, district 1 meet behind champion Liberty Union (44).
 The boys will compete in Division II this season.

 Platter, who was 11th (17:40.15) at district and 58th (18:31.45) at regional, is joined in the junior class by Andrew Duncan, Mark Gnatowski, Adam Hutton, Steve Landy and Mark Vatter.
 Sophomore Henry Tokar and freshman Andrew Pindell also are on the team.

 "I think my girls are going to be very competitive and Cody Platter is going to be good," coach Dean Tower said.

-Girls tennis team
+Girls tennis team has young lineup